-- "Know Your Client (KYC) Identifier" means the unique number or code assigned to a customer by the CKYCR. - "Non-face-to-face customers" means customers who open accounts without visiting the branch/ offices of the Company or meeting the officials of the Aavas. - "Master Direction-KYC (MD-KYC)" means Master Direction Know Your Customer (KYC) Direction, 2016, as amended from time to time. - "Officially Valid Document" (OVD) as defined under rule 2(I)(d) of the PML Rules and the amendments thereto.
-Currently, OVD means the following: - i.
-Proof of possession of Aadhaar number, in such form as issued by the UIDAI; - ii.
-Passport; - iii.
-Driving License; - iv.
-Voter's Identity Card issued by the Election Commission of India; - v.
-Job Card issued by NREGA duly signed by an officer of the State Government; and - vi.
-Letter issued by the National Population Register containing details of name and address.
+National Population Register containing details of name and address.
+Provided that,

-provided that where the OVD furnished by the customer does not have updated address, the following documents or the equivalent e-documents there of shall be deemed to be OVDs for the limited purpose of proof of address (hereinafter referred to as "Deemed OVD"):-

-- i. utility bill which is not more than two months old of any service provider (electricity, telephone, post-paid mobile phone, piped gas, water bill); - ii. property or Municipal tax receipt; - iii. pension or family pension payment orders (PPOs) issued to retired employees by Government Departments or Public Sector Undertakings, if they contain the address; - iv. letter of allotment of accommodation from employer issued by State Government or Central Government Departments, statutory or regulatory bodies, public sector undertakings, scheduled commercial banks, financial institutions and listed companies and leave and licence agreements with such employers allotting official accommodation;

-provided that the customer shall submit OVD with current address within a period of three months of submitting the documents specified above.

-Explanation: For the purpose of this clause, a document shall be deemed to be an OVD even if there is a change in the name subsequent to its issuance provided it is supported by a marriage certificate issued by the State Government or Gazette notification, indicating such a change of name.

-- "Offline verification" shall have the same meaning as assigned to it in clause (pa) of section 2 of the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016 (18 of 2016). - "On-going Due Diligence" means regular monitoring of transactions in accounts to ensure that they are consistent with the customers, customers' business and risk profile, the source of funds/wealth. - "Periodic Updation" means steps taken to ensure that documents, data or information collected under the CDD process is kept up-to-date and relevant by undertaking reviews of existing records at periodicity prescribed by the Reserve Bank. - "Person" has the same meaning as defined in the Act and includes: - (a) an individual, - (b) a Hindu undivided family, - (c) a company, - (d) a firm, - (e) an association of persons or a body of individuals, whether incorporated or not,

-- (f) every artificial juridical person, not falling within anyone of the above persons (a to e), and - (g) any agency, office or branch owned or controlled by any of the above persons (a to f). - "PMLA" or "Act" means the 'Prevention of Money-Laundering Act, 2002', & amendments thereto. - "PML Rules" or "Rules" means the 'Prevention of Money-Laundering (Maintenance of Records) - Rules, 2005, & amendments thereto - "Principal Officer" means "Principal Officer" officer at the management level nominated by the Aavas, responsible for furnishing information as per rule 8 of the Rules - "Suspicious Transaction" means defined below, including an attempted transaction, whether or not made in cash, which, to a person acting in good faith: - a. gives rise to a reasonable ground of suspicion that it may involve proceeds of an offence specified in the Schedule to the Act, regardless of the value involved; or - b. appears to be made in circumstances of unusual or unjustified complexity; or - c. appears to not have economic rationale or bona-fide purpose; or - d. gives rise to a reasonable ground of suspicion that it may involve financing of the activities relating to terrorism.
+- a. where the customer submits his proof of possession of Aadhaar number as an OVD, he may submit it in such form as are issued by the Unique Identification Authority of India. - b. where the OVD furnished by the customer does not have updated address, the following documents or the equivalent e-documents there of shall be deemed to be OVDs for the limited purpose of proof of address:- - i. utility bill which is not more than two months old of any service provider (electricity, telephone, post-paid mobile phone, piped gas, water bill); - ii. property or Municipal tax receipt; - iii. pension or family pension payment orders (PPOs) issued to retired employees by Government Departments or Public Sector Undertakings, if they contain the address; - iv. letter of allotment of accommodation from employer issued by State Government or Central Government Departments, statutory or regulatory bodies, public sector undertakings, scheduled commercial banks, financial institutions and listed companies and leave and licence agreements with such employers allotting official accommodation; - c. the customer shall submit OVD with current address within a period of three months of submitting the documents specified at 'b' above - d. where the OVD presented by a foreign national does not contain the details of address, in such case the documents issued by the Government departments of foreign jurisdictions and letter issued by the Foreign Embassy or Mission in India shall be accepted as proof of address. - Explanation: For the purpose of this clause, a document shall be deemed to be an OVD even if there is a change in the name subsequent to its issuance provided it is supported by a marriage certificate issued by the State Government or Gazette notification, indicating such a change of name. - "Offline verification" shall have the same meaning as assigned to it in clause (pa) of section 2 of the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016 (18 of 2016). - "Person" has the same meaning as defined in the Act and includes: - a) an individual, - b) a Hindu undivided family, - c) a company, - d) a firm, - e) an association of persons or a body of individuals, whether incorporated or not, - f) every artificial juridical person, not falling within anyone of the above persons (a to e), and - g) any agency, office or branch owned or controlled by any of the above persons (a to f). - "Principal Officer" means "Principal Officer" nominated by the RE, responsible for furnishing information as per rule 8 of the Rules - "Suspicious Transaction" means defined below, including an attempted transaction, whether or not made in cash, which, to a person acting in good faith:a. gives rise to a reasonable ground of suspicion that it may involve proceeds of an offence specified in the Schedule to the Act, regardless of the value involved; orb. appears to be made in circumstances of unusual or unjustified complexity; orc. appears to not have economic rationale or bona-fide purpose; ord. gives rise to a reasonable ground of suspicion that it may involve financing of the activities relating to terrorism.
 Explanation: Transaction involving financing of the activities relating to terrorism includes transaction involving funds suspected to be linked or related to, or to be used for terrorism, terrorist acts or by a terrorist, terrorist organization or those who finance or are attempting to finance terrorism.